marceluda/rp_lock-in_pid/help/instruments_08_autolock.md

 1. Setup the hardware inputs of the Red Pitaya to measure the system response.
 2. Setup the hardware outputs of the Red Pitaya to use control signal `ctrl_A` and `ctrl_B`.
 3. Choose an `error` signal from the PIDs panel.
+It can be any input or a demodulated signal from lock-in.
 4. Switch off the "PID A Enable" and  "PID B Enable" buttons from the Lock Control Panel.
 5. Configure and start a Ramp scan using the Ramp Panel.
   * Here you can see the system response using one oscilloscope channel, and you can use